 What Is Good Customer Service?

 The short definition of customer service is making sure the customer is happy.
 The longer version is to ensure the customer or client is satisfied with the product or service provided, and with the sales, delivery, installation, use, and other components of the purchasing process.

 Elements of Good Customer Service

 When answering interview questions about customer service, it can be helpful to consider the core elements that make it up.
-They are:
+These elements are:

 Product Awareness: Whether you're talking about books, ads on a website, or a widget, having a thorough knowledge of the company's products is vital for providing strong customer service.
 Arrive at your interview with a solid base of understanding of both the company and its reputation amongst customers, as well as detailed knowledge of the company's services/products.

 Attitude: Attitude is everything, or almost everything.
 Greeting people with a smile or friendly hello can make a big difference in a retail store.
 For any customer service position, in-person or by phone, a friendly and patient attitude is important.
 Show everyone you meet during the interview process the positive and engaging attitude that you have.
 If you’re not feeling upbeat, review these tips for staying positive during job interviews.

 Efficiency: Customers value a prompt, effective response.
 Be ready to share your achievements in customer service efficiency with the interviewer.
 Have you beaten productivity goals, cut down on response time, or reduced the need for follow-up calls?
 Anything you’ve done to be more efficient in your job is worth sharing with your interviewers.

 Problem-Solving: From needing a new shirt for a wedding to requiring a replacement part, customers are looking for assistance, and part of good customer service is fixing problems and answering questions.
 Speak about some of the problems you’ve solved at work, the method you used to solve them, and how you resolved the situation.